 Glenmore Ellison Improvement District Joins Forces with the City of Kelowna

-For over a century, our improvement district has been providing reliable and high-quality water services to the Glenmore Valley, supporting its growth and prosperity.
+For over a century, our improvement district has been providing reliable and high-quality water services to the Glenmore Valley and parts of Ellison, supporting its growth and prosperity.
 We are proud of our achievements and our legacy, and we are confident that this transition will ensure continued quality, reliability, and sustainability of our water system.

 To learn about the transformative 100+ year journey of water in Glenmore-Ellison, have a look at our history page.